Fermat-ORG/fermat-framework/README.md

 * Point to point encrypted communications.
 * Geofenced P2P network allowing the shortest communication path between peers.
-* Multi-technology communication layer (cloud, p2p, wifi, bluetooth, nfc, etc.).
+* Multi-technology communication layer (cloud, p2p, wifi, bluetooth, nfc, mesh, etc.).

 ##### 3. Fermat should be secure and resistant to all kind of attacks.